suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# First let's mark the square as taken!
+# First, let us mark the square as taken!

-Add the `taken` class to an element
+Add the `taken` class to an element.

 ```js
 thingClickedOn.classList.add('taken')